Unbundlesss/Squonker/README.md

 # Endlesss Structures
 ## SoundPack

 A soundpack in Endlesss - eg. `Avuncular Artefacts.pack` - is simply a zip file full of *Instrument* directories.
-Inside each is a JSON that defines the *Instrument* and a `/Samples` subdirectory that contains the references WAV or OGG files.
+Inside each is a JSON that defines the *Instrument* and a `/Samples` subdirectory that contains the referenced WAV or OGG files.

 ```
 tromper/